caocmai/Next-Chord/README.md

 # Next Chord
-An iOS app for musicians to find the next chord of a selected chord.
+An iOS app for musicians to find the next chord to aid in music writing or improvising.

 ## Description
 Next Chord is an iOS app intended for musicians to find the next suggested chord based on the parent chord.
 Suggested chords is based on common conventional chord progression patterns used in music.
 More information at https://en.wikipedia.org/wiki/Chord_progression